Armania/armania/README.md

 ## About me

-My name is [Armani Appolon](https://www.threalarmani.com/linktree), I live in sunny South Florida.
-See more below...
+My name is [Armani Appolon](https://www.threalarmani.com/linktree), See more below...

 - 🎓 Currently working as a **Solutions Engineer** at **Google**(contractor).
 - ‍💻 My portfolio is available at [**therealarmani.com**](https://therealarmani.com)